 Maybe this is something that happened once before, and you have already forgiven your partner once.
 He or she assured you that it was a mistake, a moment of weakness and that they have realized what they were risking and that they don’t want to lose you.
 They made promises, you believed them and now you have realized that it was all a lie because they cheated again.

-On the other side, we also have a situation when the affair lasts for a long time.
-It seems like it wasn’t just a fling but a planned, on-going betrayal.
+However, there are also situations when the affair lasts for a long time.
+It seems like it wasn’t just a fling but a planned, ongoing betrayal.
 Your partner has lived two separate lives for a while, and maybe you have known or suspected something but you were hoping it will end soon?